 So my paintings were copies of the grass orchid and the plum blossom, then the other one a yellow flower that’s more like a drawing instead of a painting.
 I used to paint when I was a teen, mostly to destress, so I finger-paint on canvas.

-My dad still keep my paintings. 🙂 This experience made me want to include painting as one of my past times again, but of course I have to manage my time more properly because I have too many hobbies to count.
+My dad still keeps my paintings. 🙂 This experience made me want to include painting as one of my past times again, but of course, I have to manage my time more properly because I have too many hobbies to count.

 The event’s other highlights were the traditional Chinese dance presentations, the Dragon dance, heartfelt messages of the Chan Lim family members to their ‘Angkong’, and the delicious Chinese food for the guests.
 Mr. Robin Padilla was also there to grace the event.
 It was indeed a joyous afternoon to remember.